-With the 1993 Omnibus Budget Reconciliation Act, also known as OBRA, it became a requirement that all states have a Medicaid estate recovery program and to seek reimbursement of long term care costs for persons who are 55 years of age or older.
-One exception for persons under 55 for estate recovery does exist and this is they were permanently institutionalized, such as in a nursing home.
+The 1993 Omnibus Budget Reconciliation Act (OBRA) required that all states seek reimbursement of long term care costs via Medicaid estate recovery for persons 55+ years of age.
+It also required estate recovery for persons under 55 years of age who were permanently institutionalized (i.e., in a nursing home).
 Prior to OBRA, the decision to implement an estate recovery program was left to the discretion of each state.
-That said, outside of the federal guidelines for MERP, the specifics of a state’s estate recovery program differs based on the state in which one resides.
-As an example, some states try to recover costs for other Medicaid services outside of long term care.
-Funds that are collected via MERP go back into the state’s Medicaid program and are used to pay for Medicaid services for other beneficiaries.
+Outside of the federal guidelines for MERP, the particulars of the estate recovery program are state-specific.
+As an example, some states attempt reimbursement of costs for other Medicaid services outside of long term care.
+All funds collected via MERP go back into a state’s Medicaid program and are used to pay for Medicaid services for other beneficiaries.

 How Does MERP Work?

-With MERP, all states are required to seek recovery from the deceased’s Medicaid recipient’s “probate estate”.
+With MERP, all states are required to seek recovery from the deceased Medicaid recipient’s “probate estate”.
 Not all assets go through probate, a court process in which the deceased’s will is validated (if there is one), the value of the estate is determined, debts are paid, and any remaining assets are distributed to beneficiaries.
-Assets that go through probate include ones that are strictly in the deceased’s name, or if jointly owned, are ones that are “tenants in common”.
+Assets that go through probate include those strictly in the deceased’s name, or if jointly owned, ones that are “tenants in common”.
 With tenants in common, the beneficiary of the deceased’s share is named in the will.
-Stated differently, the other owner does not automatically inherit the deceased’s share.
+This means the other owner does not automatically inherit the deceased’s share.
 It is important to note that probate laws differ by state.

 States also have the option to attempt recovery from assets that do not go through probate.
 This is known as an “expanded” definition of estate recovery and includes assets that are jointly held other than “tenants in common”, life estates, and assets in a living trust.
 To see probate only states versus expanded recovery states, click here.

 Can Medicaid Put a Lien on the Home?